bobaseb/energetically-coherent-computation/index.md

 - energetic basis of
 - patterns of coherence in

+Pain perception
+- affective dimension of
+- chronification mechanisms
+- cognitive modulation of
+- cultural variation in
+- energetic coherence disruption
+- evolutionary significance
+- integration with emotion
+- interoceptive aspects
+- neural architecture of
+- neural mechanisms of
+- relationship to consciousness

+Pain processing
+- bottom-up mechanisms
+- coherent representation in
+- interaction with reward systems
+- top-down modulation of

 Perineuronal nets
 - specialized ECM structures
 - role in synaptic stability